top of page

 DPT, CF- L1 Trainer, Adaptive & Inclusive Trainer

 Fallon has a BS in Exercise Physiology from Florida State University and her Doctorate in Physical Therapy (DPT) from MGH Institute of Health Professions.
-She is a CrossFit Level 1 Trainer (CF-L1) and an Adaptive & Inclusive Trainer (AIT), working as a physical therapist at Spaulding Rehabilitation Hospital where she specializes in the treatment of both neurological and orthopedic disorders.
+She is a CrossFit Level 1 Trainer (CF-L1) and an Adaptive & Inclusive Trainer (AIT), working as a physical therapist at Marathon Physical Therapy and Sports Performance where she specializes in the treatment of orthopedic and pelvic health conditions.
+Fallon also has experience treating individuals with neurological and autonomic disorders.

 Fallon has a background as a competitive swimmer and has over six years of CrossFit experience.
 Fallon also has spent time working with adaptive athletes, both in wheelchair basketball and rugby, as well as the Special Olympics.
 She integrates her passion for fitness and training into her rehabilitation approach, and her physical therapy background into her training in the gym, empowering athletes to achieve their goals.